oracle-livelabs/oci-migration/ecc-developer-hol/query/poweruserpersonalization/poweruserpersonalization.md

    ![Supplier Balance dashboard](../images/sup20.png "Supplier Balance dashboard")

-5. Enable Personalization Mode by clicking on the "i" icon (on the top left of the page, beside the share icon) and then click on "Personalize" button.
+5. Enable Personalization Mode by clicking on the "i" icon (on the top left of the page, beside the share icon) and then click on "Personalize Dashboard" button.

    ![Enable Personalization Mode](../images/sup3.png "Enable Personalization Mode")
    ![Enable Personalization Mode](../images/sup4.png "Enable Personalization Mode")

-6. The "Personalize" button is now disabled and the personalization icon changes to blue when the dashboard is in edit mode.
+5. The personalization icon changes to blue when the dashboard is in edit mode.
 All components in the dashboard will now have the configuration and delete icon

    ![Enable Personalization Mode](../images/sup5.png "Enable Personalization Mode")